-NB! some CBS programmes may not follow the APA standard - Please check out the guidelines for YOUR programme!!
+Some CBS programmes may not follow the APA style - Please check out the guidelines for YOUR programme

 |This guide is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 This guide was adapted and inspired from the APA 7th Edition guide at Santa Fe College Library and Charleston Southern University Library.
-Thanks to Diana Matthews and Joe Fox for permission to use of there work.
+Thanks to Diana Matthews and Joe Fox for permission to use their work.